Ad Noctum: Chapter 7

 “They weren’t refining it here,” Telford said.
 “They weren’t.
 There’s no way.”

-Volker looked back down at his device.
-With the feeling of pieces snapping into place in his mind, he watched as the lines shifted—a real time rearrangement in response to his gelling insight.
-At the bottom of the screen, in a cool green-blue trace, was the naquada emission spectrum.
-At the top was the slowly pulsing red of the naquadria signature.
-And in the middle, now colored yellow, was something that could only be an intermediate product.
+But they were.
+They had been.
+The A-corder shifted its spectral lines—a real-time rearrangement in response to Volker’s gelling insight.
+At the bottom of its screen was the green-blue trace of the naquadah emission spectrum.
+At the top was the slowly pulsing coral of the naquadria signature.
+And in the middle, in sunny yellow, was something that could only be an intermediate product.

-“Yes,” Volker said, his voice quiet.
-Sure.
+“Yes,” Volker said, quiet and sure.
 “They were refining it here.
-There’s naquada in the water.
-And, in this facility,” he murmured, holding the device aloft, “there’s both naquadria and something that’s clearly an intermediate product.”
+There’s naquadah in the water.
+And, in this facility,” he murmured, holding the device aloft, “there’s naquadria and a clear intermediate product.”

-“Let me see that,” Telford snapped, holding out his hand for the device.
+“Let me see that.”
+Telford held out his hand for the device.

 As it left Volker’s fingers, the display died.